Can the IRS or FTB Take My Retirement Account?

 In many cases, retirement accounts are protected — but there are some very real exceptions.

-This guide explains how the IRS and FTB handle retirement accounts during collection, what’s legally protected, and how Orange County taxpayers can avoid losing their savings.
+This guide explains how the IRS and FTB handle retirement accounts during collection, what’s legally protected, and how Orange County taxpayers can settle your debt without sacrificing retirement funds.

 Generally speaking, yes — but there are important caveats.